Atlanta Medical Malpractice Attorney

 An exception applies if a medical professional left a foreign object in your body.
 In this case, you will have one year from the date of the discovery to bring a lawsuit, even if it’s 10 years after the surgery occurred.

-Expert Affidavit Requirement
+Expert Affidavit Requirement in Georgia

 When you file a medical malpractice claim in Georgia, it’s required that you file an affidavit prepared by a medical expert who is qualified to testify under Georgia law.
 This expert must be able to provide evidence of at least one negligent act that the defendant committed.
 If you don’t file this along with your complaint, your case will be dismissed.
 In some circumstances, the court may allow you to correct your mistake and re-file.
 The rules and regulations can be very complex, making it crucial to hire an experienced medical malpractice attorney.